Life Cycle of Bed Bugs | An Examination of Bed Bugs

-- After a bed bug has eaten, they deposit spots of fecal matter throughout their resting areas, such as along mattress seams or in the corners of rooms.
+After a bed bug has eaten, they deposit spots of fecal matter throughout its resting areas, such as along mattress seams or in the corners of rooms.

 Young bed bugs, or nymphs, are characterized by:

-- Unlike its adult form, nymphs are colorless/transparent; however, when these tiny creatures have fed, its color will change to a reddish-hue.
+Unlike their adult form, nymphs are colorless/transparent; however, when these tiny creatures have fed, their color will change to a reddish-hue.

 Bed Bug Life Cycle | An Overview of a Bed Bug Life